Just for this

 I coudn't figure this one out, and followed behind him.

 "What are you doing?"
-I asked him, as he marched
+I asked him, as he

 from room to room, humming an oddly familiar tune.